 Right now a few things in the works:

-2)Numerous ensemble pieces-these range from film music, piano ballads, to classical pieces with longer forms.
+2)Numerous ensemble pieces-these range from film music, piano ballads, to classical pieces.

 3)I’m redoing some of my solo banjo works and adding other instruments to them, you can view “Simple Needs” on youtube for a sample of this.
 I’m very excited about the possibilities of mixing banjo with non-traditional ensembles and it’s use in orchestration.